mano-lis/symfony-certif-notes/Controllers.md

 Dynamically get the value inside an url is possible via the controller thanks to the [ArgumentResolver](https://github.com/symfony/symfony/blob/7.0/src/Symfony/Component/HttpKernel/Controller/ArgumentResolver.php).
 Most known built-in value resolvers :
 * BackedEnumValueResolver : if the value in the route is not a valid backing value of the enum, route will lead to a 404
-* DateTimeValueResolver : By default any input that can be parsed as a date string by PHP is accepted (DateTimeInterface object is generated with the Clock component, giving full controlover date and time value)
+* DateTimeValueResolver : By default any input that can be parsed as a date string by PHP is accepted (DateTimeInterface object is generated with the Clock component, giving full control over date and time value)
 * RequestValueResolver
 * SessionValueResolver
 * UidValueResolver